OfficeDev/office-js-docs-pr/docs/word/search-option-guidance.md

 Add-ins frequently need to act based on the text of a document.
 A search method is exposed by every content control (this includes [Body](/javascript/api/word/word.body#word-word-body-search-member(1)), [Paragraph](/javascript/api/word/word.paragraph#word-word-paragraph-search-member(1)), [Range](/javascript/api/word/word.range#word-word-range-search-member(1)), [Table](/javascript/api/word/word.table#word-word-table-search-member(1)), [TableRow](/javascript/api/word/word.tablerow#word-word-tablerow-search-member(1)), and the base [ContentControl](/javascript/api/word/word.contentcontrol#word-word-contentcontrol-search-member(1)) object).
 This method takes in a string (or wildcard expression) representing the text you are searching for and a [SearchOptions](/javascript/api/word/word.searchoptions) object.
 It returns a collection of ranges which match the search text.

 > [!IMPORTANT]
-> Available search options may be restricted by Word client UI support.
+> The Word client may limit the available search options.
 For more details about current support, see [Find and replace text](https://support.microsoft.com/office/c6728c16-469e-43cd-afe4-7708c6c779b7).

 ## Search options